ShivamSachdeva13/Gsheet-update/README.md

 # Gsheet-update
-This is a simple ETL job
+This is a simple ETL job.
+Data is uploaded in Google sheets.